 A Practical Guide on Active Games and Adjustments to Favour Accessibility

 containing practical resources and tips for the adaptation of games that can be played on school yards and in other recreational settings;

 A Guide on Leading an Educational Community

 presenting strategies to build strong partnerships between the school, families and the local community for a systemic promotion of inclusive practices and values.

-A Guide for University teachers and lecturers interested in delivering the PINC training to their students:
+The Guide for university teachers who are interested in providing PINC training to their students.

 Click here to see our updates on the project development!